kbalog/web-programming/README.md

-# web-programming
+  # UiS DAT310 Web Programming course

-UiS DAT310 Web Programming course, spring 2018
+This repository is for the 2018 spring edition of the DAT310 Web programming course at the University of Stavanger.